trideeindhoven/yealink-languages/T46S/README.md

 <img src="t46s.jpg" />

 Here you can find the languagefiles for the Yealink T46S.
-Although this phone is EOL, it is still used a lot.
 The following language numbering is used:

 000\.
 English
 001\.
 Chinese S